gerardnynkeu/Portfolio-Data-Analytics/readme.md

 ## Step 4: Results and Evaluation

+In this step, I evaluate the performance of my regression model by analyzing key metrics and visualizations.
+I check how well the model fits the data, identify potential issues, and ensure its reliability for making predictions.
+I examine the model summary, key coefficients, and various plots to assess residuals and validate assumptions like normality and homoscedasticity.
+This step helps me determine if my model is effective or needs further improvements before using it for decision-making. 🚀

 - **4.1 Model Summary** – Generating a summary of the fitted model to interpret results.
 - **4.2 Key Coefficients** – Extracting and analyzing the key coefficients of the regression model.
 - **4.3 Regression Plot** – Visualizing the regression line and the relationship between variables.